Benrobo/Snache-js/readme.md

 snackbar.show();
 ```

-❤ And that it, Snackbarr is ready to be used.
+❤ And that it, Snache-js is ready to be used.